interstitialRedirectModalTitle

 TNC in Kentucky's State Director, David Phemister and Director of External Affairs, Heather Jeffs, sit at a table, testifying during a committee meeting at the Kentucky state capital.

-× TNC in Kentucky's State Director, David Phemister and Director of External Affairs, Heather Jeffs, sit at a table, testifying during a committee meeting at the Kentucky state capital.
+TNC in Kentucky at the Capital TNC in Kentucky's State Director, David Phemister and Director of External Affairs, Heather Jeffs, discuss land conservation in the Kentucky State Capital. © Kentucky Legislative Research Commission

 A group of people walk through an autumnal forest in Kentucky.